cipto-hd/golang-book/02-data-types/02-structs /README.md

 accountBalance int32
 ```

 Now that's great, but if you want to describe something more complex, like a bank account?
 A bank account consists of a variety of information like an ID, balance, account owner and so on.
-You could try representing each one of those properties as integers like so:
+You could try representing each one of those properties as integers and string like so:

 ```go
 var accountBalance int32